DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

     - Reinventing Jesus
 - Systemless Theologians
   - Dr. D. A. Carson (PhD, University of Cambridge)
-    - Divine Sovereingty & Human Responsibility
+    - Divine Sovereignty & Human Responsibility
     - The Gospel according to John
     - The Difficult Doctrine of the Love of God
   - C.S.
 Lewis (Oxford and Cambridge)